 The following suspect ratio is the rate of depreciation, which seems to have slowed down by 13%.As the company financed its bitcoin purchases almost exclusively with debt, it increased its leverage significantly.
 So far, this bet has paid off nicely, but the bitcoin has plunged 40% since mid-April.
 Investors fear that regulators worldwide will crack down on these virtual assets, and Elon Musk voiced concerns about the adverse effects on the environment.
 Finally, the accrual rate compared to assets was 78%.
 This means that a significant share of the company's income is not supported by cash flow.
 This article should not be considered investment advice; in fact, Microstrategy has been very successful so far.
 The purpose is to show our Beneish M-scorecard and what kind of signals it provides.

 M-score as secondary ratio

 Our members typically use the Beneish score to filter the results of other screens.
-They typically use it when scanning new markets for value stocks, since they're not that familiar with the companies.
-Since a share of the companies discovered of manipulating earnings will eventually see their stocks plummet in value, it provides an extra security to filter these potential manipulators out of the screener.
+They typically use it when scanning new markets for value stocks since they're unfamiliar with the companies.
+Since a share of the companies discovered manipulating earnings would eventually see their stocks plummet in value, it provides extra security to filter these potential manipulators out of the screener.

 In our blog: